THEME I – Adverse outcome pathways and exposure-response relationships for ionising and non-ionising radiation

 Overall objectives: We will compare sex-specific annual incident cases and the overall age distributions of cases of childhood cancers (<15 years) around nuclear installations to reference levels, and conduct specific analyses by country and cancer type (Leukaemia and/or non-Hodgkin’s Lymphoma (LNHL), Central Nervous System (CNS) tumours and solid tumours).

-Researchers – Liz Ainsbury (UKHSA), Sylwia Kabacik (UKHSA), Christopher Whiteman (UKHSA); Stephen Barnard (UKHSA)
+Researchers – Dr Paul O'Mahoney (UKHSA), Liz Ainsbury (UKHSA), Sylwia Kabacik (UKHSA), Christopher Whiteman (UKHSA); Stephen Barnard (UKHSA)

 Project outline: Exposure of the heart to ionising radiation increases the risk of developing cardiovascular disease.
 Upon irradiation, endothelial cells that constitute the inner lining of the coronary artery, become highly adhesive and less tightly associated with each other.
 This increases the likelihood that circulating monocytes would be trapped by the sticky surface of the endothelial cells and readily make their way through the more permeable endothelium into the arterial wall, which is a cardinal step in formation of atherosclerotic plaques.
 These radiation-induced endothelial properties are akin to those that emerge spontaneously with age, raising the question of whether radiation induces ageing and whether age at exposure is an important determinant of adverse outcome (atherosclerotic diseases).